piroor/treestyletab/README.md

 Too high customizability for such rare usecases would make just you happy, but others including me won't - they are just confused that "why are there so many choices to make?"

+### Adding new context menu command to go to the options page

+Do you use the toolbar button of TST itself?
+Then you can go to TST's options page directly from the context menu on the button.
+Firefox provides a "Manage Extension" command globally at the context menu on toolbar buttons provided by addons.
+Moreover, TST privately provides more commands like the options dialog at the menu for a shortcut.

+On the other hand, I'm negative to provide a command like "TST Options" at the context menu on tabs, with some reasons:

+* The command is fundamentally unrelated to the context: "what command do you want to invoke for the tab?"
+* If you need to change TST's options too frequently on your daily use, something wrong.
+For example, a failure auto-detection of TST for your action's context.
+I believe that such a problem should be fixed on TST side like improvements of auto-detection, instead of providing easy way for workaround.

 ### Auto hide of the sidebar

 Due to limitations of WebExtensions APIs, it is impossible.